 National Park of Table Mountains – doesn’t it sound intriguing?

-This land is full of surprises and great points of interests.
+This land is full of surprises and great points of interest.
 There are caves to be discover (Jaskinia Niedźwiedzia), fairy tale rock formations (Błędne Skały and Szczeliniec) and even a unique skull chapel in Kudowa.
 And if you are in the neighborhood you should definitely also visit Góry Sowie (Mountains of the Owls) which hide the secrets of underground city built during WWII on Hitler’s order.
 Yes, Lower Silesia is probably the best choice for the first visit in Poland.

-When to visit: Summer, spring and autumn
+When to visit: Summer, spring and early autumn

 Closest big city: Wrocław